-Despite this language barrier he goes on to draw a picture of a strong, capable and passionate woman who created a haven of safety and security for the young boy in her house.
+However, despite this language barrier he goes onto draw a picture of a strong, capable and passionate woman who created a haven of safety and security in her house for the young boy.

-Clarity and lucidity were qualities MacCaig constantly worked for in his poetry.
-They are evident in this opening stanza with its series of straightforward statements.
+Clarity and lucidity were qualities MacCaig constantly worked for in his poetry and they are evident in this opening stanza with its series of straightforward statements.

-The poem has freshness and charm.
-This stems from the fact it is with the eyes and ears of a child that he remembers Aunt Julia.
+The poem has freshness and charm which stems from the fact it is with the eyes and ears of a child that he remembers Aunt Julia.
 The repetition of